prasadashu/data-engineering-fetch-rewards/README.md

 5. Run `make stop` to terminate the docker containers and optionally run `make clean` to clean up docker resources.

 ## All done, now what?
-Upload your codebase to a public Git repo (GitHub, Bitbucket, etc.) and email us the link.
+Upload your codebase to a public Git repo (GitHub, Bitbucket, etc.) and please submit your Link where it says to - under the exercise via Green House our ATS.
 Please double-check this is publicly accessible.

 Please assume the evaluator does not have prior experience executing programs in your chosen language and needs documentation understand how to run your code